 - JAWS 2018 or later should be used.
 The scripts will not work with or install into older JAWS versions.

-- Application version 3.2.3 should be used.
+- Application version 3.2.3 or 3.2.4 should be used.
 Later versions may work as may earlier; but neither have been tested.

 Script Installation Instructions

 To install these scripts on a new system:

 - Load JAWS if this has not already been done.
 This will require

 administrative privileges on the computer.

 - Run JAWS as the user for whom the scripts are to be installed.

 This and the following steps must be performed for each user of the computer